 How can I get my child started with Right Bite Services?
 How much do services cost?

 Give us a call at (210) 256-9859 or contact our therapists directly via e-mail at Rightbitefeeding@gmail.com to discuss an initial evaluation.
 We may have some preliminary intake questions for you (concerns you have, medical history, etc.), so please set aside 10-15 minutes when preparing to call us and schedule a visit.

 What should I expect on the day of evaluation?

 On the day of evaluation, the therapist will assess the clients orofacial skills relating to eating, speaking, and breathing.
 This includes a thorough medical history, oral mechanism exam, and clinical assessment.
 Your clinician may request photos for retrospective analysis, photos will be stored under HIPAA compliant guidelines and used for clinical purposes only.
 At the conclusion of the evaluation, the therapist will make frequency and duration recommendations for treatment visits.

 How long will a typical therapy session last?

 Each treatment session will last up to 40 minutes depending on the client's attention and endurance.
-During a typical treatment session with younger clients, the therapist will integrate play-based activities geared towards your child’s goals.
+During a typical treatment session with younger clients, the therapist will integrate play-based and child-led activities geared towards your child’s goals.

 What will a therapy session look like?